jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 #### Project Setup

 The command react-native init initializes the folder with some preexisting code.
-In this section we are going to add more packages to the project and write some code in Javascript.
+In this section, we are going to add more packages to the project and write some code in Javascript.

 Let’s install a few packages and write some code in Javascript.